Flex Choice: Rethinking Learning

 How to Get Credit for Prior Learning

 Credit can be earned through course waivers, industry certifications, Advanced Placement (AP) courses, College-Level Examination Program (CLEP) tests, StraighterLine credit pathway, portfolio organizations, military experience and American Council of Education (ACE) recommended courses.
-To see a full list, contact a program manager.
+To see a full list, contact an admissions advisor.

 How Flex Choice Saves You Time and Money